jasdeepbajaj/Autonomous-Path-Planning-and-Navigation-System-for-Differential-Drive-Robot/README.md

 ## Usage

 - **Prerequisites**: Make sure you have ROS2 installed and set up properly.
+- Clone this repositior in src folder of ROS2 workspace
 - Build the package using:

   ```bash